Twist and Shout (game show)

 Twist and Shout is a 2010 Philippine television game show broadcast by ABS-CBN.
-The show is based on the british series Sing If You Can.
 Hosted by Gary Valenciano and Martin Nievera, it aired on the network's Yes Weekend line-up from July 3 to October 16, 2010, replacing the first season of Pilipinas Got Talent.
+The show would later be adapted to the British series Sing If You Can.

 Format

 Two teams of celebrities will play three rounds of challenges/distractions.
 Contestants will be made to perform the nation's greatest hits while facing a range of hilarious and humorous physical distractions.
 Each will be given two minutes to sing.
 A jury of three will decide which team gets the point for each round.
 However, on the October 9–10 episodes, the first three games were set on Saturday while on Sunday another three games were set, which combined from Saturday's scores.
 The team with the highest score automatically proceeded to the turntable.